johnwarden/jonathanwarden.com/content/theory/relevance/index.md

 \tag{1}
 $$

-The relevance will be negative if 𝐵 opposes 𝐴. Now recall that if 𝐵 opposes 𝐴 it supports $\bar{A}$.
+The relevance will be negative if 𝐵 opposes 𝐴.

+Now we said that if 𝐵 opposes 𝐴 it supports $not~A$.
+It is easy to show that magnitude of the relevance is the same in both cases!

+$$
+    R(A,B) = -R(\bar{A},B)
+$$

 And it's also the case that if 𝐵 opposes 𝐴, $\bar{B}$ supports 𝐴!
+And again, the magnitudes are the same.
 In fact, the following are all equal:

 $$
     R(A,B) = -R(\bar{A},B) = -R(A,\bar{B}) = R(\bar{A},\bar{B})